-See all of our races and event recaps on YouTube
+See all of our races and volleyball recap videos on YouTube

 I have loved cars and racing since I could crawl.
 I am grateful to my parents, teachers, friends and the local community who have supported me and encouraged me to chase my dreams.
 I am dedicated to always do my very best - and not just at the track.
 I also try hard to do well in school.
-I will be starting 8th grade at Brook's Middle School where I am an honors student and take honors classes and also made the school volleyball team.
-Previously, at Wood View Elementary, I served on Student Council, School Safety Patrol, and was involved in both technology club and the business club.
+I am a sophomore at Bolingbrook High School where I am an honors student and take honors and A.P. classes and also made the school Freshman A and B volleyball teams.
+Previously, at Brooks Middle School I was in honors classes as well and made the Volleyball team.
+At Wood View Elementary, I served on Student Council, School Safety Patrol, and was involved in both technology club and the business club.
 I also participate in the Bolingbrook STEM program and received a scholarship to Discovery Academy.
-My other interests include Little League Baseball where I have played 11 seasons over the last 6 years, Taekwondo where I recently earned my blue belt, Swimming, Piano, and exploring the outdoors with my German Shepherd Dog, Cody.
-I also enjoy slot cars, radio controlled cars, and racing against friends on XBox.
-To relax I like designing and building new and creative projects and taking things apart to see how they work.
-I also enjoy creating videos, reading, drawing, and fishing with my grandfather.
+In addition to Volleyball and Racing, my other interests include Little League Baseball where I played 11 seasons over 6 years, Taekwondo where I earned my blue belt, swimming, piano, and exploring the outdoors with my German Shepherd Dogs.

-I compete in the Central States Region (CSR) Super Cup series.
-In 2016 I earned Rookie of the Year.
+In 2023 I will be racing in the Pure Stock class on Saturday nights at Sycamore Speedway.
+In the past I competed in the Central States Region Super Cup series.
+In 2016 at age nine I earned Rookie of the Year.
 In 2017 I finished 5th place out of 18 drivers and earned the Hard Charger award.
 In 2018 I finished 3rd in points against 17 drivers of all ages.
 Shortly after the 2018 season we lost our car and all of our equipment in a fire but were fortunate to acquire a new car for the 2019 season and had our best season yet, finishing 2nd in the points chase for 2019 and tying for fastest qualifier with the season champion.
 For more information, click the links at the top of the page or keep scrolling down.
 Thanks for reading.